Anup8777/AutonomousReferee/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
+AutoRef MSD 2021 is a team contribution to the development of AutoRef, an autonomous referee for RoboCup Middle Size League (MSL) robot soccer.
+The team members are Mechatronic System Design (MSD) PDEng trainees at Eindhoven University of Technology (TU/e).
+The project development happened from February to March 2022 for the Block II in-house project.
+An archive initiated by MSD 2020 provides an overview of all team contributions downloadable with access to AutoRef's TU/e SharePoint folder (please, contact Rike Meijer to request access).

 The objective of the project is to develop an autonomous referee system for soccer robots which can satisfy the following goal: